LubosD/libertango/README.md

 # Libertango
 This is a collection of wall faceplates and frames for 3D printing.
 The design is intended to be mutually compatible (but not identical) with [ABB Tango](http://www117.abb.com/index.asp?thema=2709).

-For now, it consists of Ethernet faceplates (double and single) and frames for one or more faceplates.
-I expect to add audio faceplates soon.
+For now, it consists of Ethernet faceplates (double and single), audio faceplates and frames for one or more faceplates.

 Designed using [OpenSCAD](http://www.openscad.org/) and [Inkscape](https://inkscape.org).